pippinsplugins/edd-checkout-referrals/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Allows a customer to credit the referral to a specific affiliate
+Allows a customer to select an affiliate at checkout to receive commission on their purchase

 == Description ==